-Christina Pate serves as Deputy Director and Collaboratives Co-Lead for the national Center to Improve Social and Emotional Learning and School Safety.
+Christina Pate, PhD, is Deputy Director of the Center to Improve Social & Emotional Learning and School Safety.

-She has led teams of technical assistance providers, has overseen the development of products and implementation of services, and has developed and monitored contracts.
-Additionally, she has supported clients in expanding their leadership and collaboration capacity to build infrastructure and coordinate systems that improve school climate, health, and wellness.
-She has also coached clients in implementation and sustainability efforts across state and local child-serving systems to increase awareness of social, emotional, behavioral, and mental health issues, and to connect children with evidence-based services within a multi-tiered system of support.
+Pate has supported clients in expanding their leadership and collaboration capacity to shift mindsets and facilitate transformation as well as build infrastructure and coordinate systems across sectors.
+She has also coached clients in implementation and sustainability efforts across state and local child-serving systems to promote healthy development and to connect individuals with services and supports.

 Pate received a BA in psychology, MEd in counseling psychology, MA and PhD in school psychology, and provisional psychological licensure through postdoctoral clinical residency training at the University of Missouri.
 She was also a National Institute of Mental Health Postdoctoral Fellow in Child Mental Health Services & Service Systems Research at Johns Hopkins Bloomberg School of Public Health and an affiliate researcher with the Johns Hopkins Systems Institute (School of Engineering).